Transcript: Toxic Megacolon Superbug

-Now, only about 5% of retail meat tested so far in the U.S. has MRSA on it, but if you went to any infectious disease specialist and offered them an object, informing them there was a 5% chance it was contaminated with mersa, MRSA, first of all they wouldn’t touch.
+Now, only about 5% of retail meat tested so far in the U.S. has MRSA on it.
+But, if you went to any infectious disease specialist, offered them an object, informing them that there was a 5% chance it was contaminated with MRSA, first of all, they wouldn’t touch it.
 And if they had to, they’d definitely glove up.
-If you handle raw meat, wear gloves—I’m serious, and wash your hands.
+If you handle raw meat, wear gloves—I’m serious!
+And wash your hands.

-What about C diff.
-C diff used to just be something you picked up in hospitals, but then all the sudden there were all these cases found out in the community and no one knew where it were coming from.
-Then we discovered C diff in calves, cows, chickens, and pigs.
+What about C. diff.?
+C. diff. used to be just something you picked up in hospitals, but then all of a sudden, there were all these cases found out in the community, and no one knew where it were coming from.
+Then we discovered C. diff. in calves, cows, chickens, and pigs.
 Starting to sound familiar?
-Then they tested meat, and found C diff right off the supermarket shelves.
-42% of meat products sampled contained toxin-producing C diff.
+Then, they tested meat, and found C. diff. right off the supermarket shelves.
+42% of meat products sampled contained toxin-producing C. diff.
 The riskiest meat was ground turkey, actually.
-Relatively common in retail chicken too, and out of legs, wings or thighs, the riskiest body part to touch were chickens’ wings.
+Relatively common in retail chicken, too.
+And out of legs, wings or thighs, the riskiest body part to touch were chickens’ wings.

-MRSA causes nasty skin infections.
-What does C diff. do?
-Normally nothing.
-Even if you get infected and your gut gets colonized with C diff, your good bacteria can usually muscle it into submission.
-But the C diff just waits patiently until you have to take an antibiotic, for example, and with your good bacteria out of the way, C diff can go crazy, and cause a severe infection of your colon, called pseudomembraneous colitis.
-Which can get worse, and even turn into a life-threatening condition called toxic megacolon.
+Now, MRSA causes nasty skin infections.
+What does C. diff. do?
+Well, normally, nothing.
+Even if you get infected and your gut gets colonized with C. diff., your good bacteria can usually muscle it into submission.
+But the C. diff. just waits patiently; until you have to take an antibiotic, for example.
+And with your good bacteria out of the way, C. diff. can go crazy, and cause a severe infection of your colon, called pseudomembraneous colitis—which can get worse, and even turn into a life-threatening condition called toxic megacolon.

 This man is not pregnant.
 This man has toxic megacolon.
 On autopsy, his colon looked like this.

 Yeah, but people don’t eat raw poultry.
 Doesn’t cooking wipe out most bugs?
-C diff isn’t like most bugs.
+C. diff. isn’t like most bugs.
 For most meat, 71 degrees Celsius is the recommended internal cooking temperature.
 That’s what our meat thermometers are supposed to reach, just to be safe, err on the side of caution.
-C diff can survive 2 hours at that temperature.
-Chicken can be grilled for 2 hours straight and still not kill off C diff.
+C. diff. can survive two hours at that temperature.
+Chicken can be grilled for two hours straight, and still not kill off C. diff.

-You know those how those alcohol based hand sanitizers say they kill 99.99% of germs.
-That 0.01% is C diff.
+You know there’s those alcohol-based hand sanitizers that say they kill 99.99% of germs?
+That 0.01% is C. diff.
 They don’t call it a superbug for nothing.
-And then residual spores are readily transferred by a handshake even after the use of an alcohol-based hand rub.
-So you don’t want to touch raw meat, and you don’t want to touch people, who’ve touched raw meat.
+And then, residual spores are readily transferred by a handshake—even after the use of an alcohol-based hand rub.
+So you don’t want to touch raw meat, and you don’t want to touch people who’ve touched raw meat.